-Go to Path>Union or press Ctrl+Shift+U to remove the overlap:
+Go to Path>Union or press Ctrl+Shift+U to remove the overlap or mark the Weld option on the Style Panel:

-• Note that dingbat fonts and Library shapes are not the only shapes that can be welded to letters.
+Note that dingbat fonts and Library shapes are not the only shapes that can be welded to letters.
 Any shape imported or created within SCAL can be used!